walmartlabs/thorax/README.md

 - `deactivated` - *setView* called with the next view, *view.el* still attached to parent
 - `destroyed` - after the *view.el* has been removed from parent, immediately before *view.el* and child views are destroyed

+### anchorClick *Application.layout.anchorClick*

+Layout objects listen for `click a` on all elements inside them (therefore inside any views passed to `setView`), triggering the corresponding route if one matches when clicked.
+Add a `data-external` attribute on links you want to be ignored by anchorClick.

+    <a href="#/internal">Internal</a>
+    <a href="/external" data-external="true">External</a>

 ## Loading Data

+Thorax is primarily a view framework but provides `Thorax.Model` and `Thorax.Collection` classes which should be used when passed to `setModel` or `setCollection`.
+These are subclassed as `Application.Model` and `Application.Collection` in all of the example projects.

 ### load *model/collection.load(callback [,failback [,options]])*